George Greeley: Recording artist and conductor

-Concurrent with his work at Columbia Pictures, Greeley worked for Capitol Records, where he was a music director, arranger, and conductor for various artists including Gordon MacRae, Dean Martin, Ella Logan, Tony Martin, Jane Powell, Jane Froman, and Keely Smith.
+Concurrent with his work at Columbia Pictures, Greeley worked for Capitol Records, where he was a music director, arranger, and conductor for various artists including Gordon MacRae, Dean Martin, Ella Logan, Tony Martin, Dorothy Warenskjold, Jane Powell, Jane Froman, and Keely Smith.
 At the behest of his friend Paul Weston, Greeley also played piano (and harpsichord) on recording sessions for acts including Frankie Laine, Jo Stafford, Hoagy Carmichael, Sarah Vaughan, Eartha Kitt, and Doris Day.
 Many of those recordings have been now re-mastered and re-issued as CDs.

 George Greeley was among the earliest artists signed to the Warner Bros.
 Records label when it was founded in the late 1950s, and he was instrumental in providing that company with the same elegant instrumental pop sounds that Billy Vaughn brought to Dot Records and Percy Faith brought to Columbia Records.
 As a recording artist for Warner Bros.
 Records, Greeley produced and performed as pianist (and occasionally as conductor) on fourteen popular albums between 1957 and 1967.
 His first album, The World's Greatest Popular Piano Concertos became Warner Bros. biggest hit to date, and Greeley's subsequent recordings were also hits for the label.
 Regarding the use of the phrase "Piano Concertos," Greeley stated that he hated the term, but Jim Conkling, the boss of the new Warner Bros.
 Records felt that the term sounded classy.
 The musicians performing with Greeley were an all-star collection of free lancers billed for publicity's sake as the "Warner Bros.
 Orchestra."
 Greeley said "because I was playing piano, I called some of my friends to come and conduct."
 Those friends included Felix Slatkin, Harry Bluestone, Ray Heindorf, and Ted Dale.
 Greeley's 1961 album for Warner Bros.
 Records, The Best of the Popular Piano Concertos, peaked at number 29 on the Billboard 200.
 On loan to Dot Records, he also ghost-conducted albums by Billy Vaughn and Lawrence Welk.
 Greeley's stint at Warner Brothers ended as times and popular tastes changed.
 He was let go by Mike Maitland who had succeeded Jim Conklin as label president.
 Ironically he was personally signed to the Reprise label by his old friend and bandmate, Frank Sinatra.
 Even more ironic, Sinatra sold the label to Warner Bros., and Greeley was trimmed once more.
 Never on the street, Greeley had already begun working in television and more success were to come...in television and concerts across the country.